kshuchita/StudioReservation/README.md

 # StudioReservation

-This repository consist of the project of Studi Recording System created during Hackathon, 16.
+This repository consist of the project of Recording Studio Reservation System created during Hackathon, 16.